-You can access the Audio Edition on our website, or through Substack or Odysee.
+You can access the audio edition by subscribing on our website or through Substack or Odysee.

 Euless, Texas – A “racist” and “drunk” Jewish woman has been arrested after police say she attempted to drown two Palestinian children at an area swimming pool.
 The Islamophobic incident has sparked demands for a hate crime probe after eyewitnesses say the suspect targeted her victims exclusively for their race.